layereight/MFRC522-trigger/README.md

 # Roadmap

+* quit with error when config is broken
+* python unit tests
+* travis ci2
 * Ansible playbook: set volumio logging level to error to reduce cpu load on Raspberry Pi Zero
 * document logging.ini
 * play beep sound when rfid tag is detected